-While no unusual complaint – back pain is the 5th most common reason for physician visits in the United States- many people don’t realize that back pain can effect individuals of all ages, activity levels, and lifestyles.
-In fact, as counterintuitive as it may seem, back pain effects many young adults and athletes, and there’s some big reasons why.
+While no unusual complaint – back pain is the 5th most common reason for physician visits in the United States.
+Many people don’t realize that back pain can affect individuals of all ages, activity levels, and lifestyles.
+In fact, as counterintuitive as it may seem, back pain affects many young adults and athletes, and there’s some big reasons why.